1

 Victor wasn't so sure.
 She was damn good at her job, one of the best hackers he'd ever seen, but he didn't trust her.
 He knew she was here with ulterior motives.

-He knew no one on his team would talk to her, though, which meant she would eventually have to drop the hunt.
+He knew no one on his team would talk to her, though, which means she would eventually have to drop the hunt.
 Her sister was dead, killed by enemies in an explosion, and that was the end of the story.
-She might not trust him, but she was smart and knew better than to make accusations she couldn’t back up.
+She might not trust him, but she was smart and knew better than to make accusations she couldn't back up.
 He hoped she was smart enough to just drop it.

 He didn't want to have to kill her, too.